abhabongse/paxter/docs/beginner-tutorials/getting-started.md

 $ pip install paxter
 ```

-Next, let us write a basic blog entry.
+Next, let’s write a basic blog entry.

 ## Writing The First Blog Entry

 Suppose that we are going to write a blog post
 under Paxter language syntax as shown in the following.
-Let us ignore the specific details about the syntax for now
+Let’s ignore the specific details about the syntax for now
 as we will discuss them further on the next page.

 ```paxter